rrovetto/Astronautics-Terminology/README.md

 * U.S. Merchant Mariner (Master / Deck Officer - 100 ton)
 * U.S. National Water Safety Plan (Committee Member, Rescue)

+## Warranty
+No warranty.
+Presented "AS IS".
+Author and copyright holder is not liable.
+All content, work and products are subject to revision.
+No claims to completeness.

-## Rights
+## Copyright
 © 2018-2021, Robert John Rovetto.
+All right reserved.
-Not authorized for commercial use unless negotiated with the author.
+Not authorized for commercial use unless explicitly negotiated with the author.
+Citation/attribution required.
-Attribution/citation is required.